-Is Real Time Inspection a Good Solution?
+Is Real-Time Inspection a Good Solution?

 As explained in an earlier article, first is product specifications, sample reviews follow before QC inspection.
 These steps ensure a client gets the right products from the manufacturer and avoids any possible mistakes.
-Real time inspection breaks the protocol exposing the buyer to various risks.
+Real-time inspection breaks the protocol exposing the buyer to various risks.

-The inspector, while trying to fulfil this demands, may get confused and forget the steps.
-The company staff may return the boxes without labels which may result in the manufacturer changing the contents of the boxes.
+The inspector, while trying to fulfill these demands, may get confused and forget the steps.
+The company staff may return the boxes without labels, which may result in the manufacturer changing the contents of the boxes.
 This confusion will, therefore, put the buyer at risk as opposed to following the inspection procedure that will ensure thorough checking.
 The interferences and interruptions are quite frankly an unwelcome idea.
-By the time the inspector readjusts to the interruptions, you can guess how many risks you have run into as a buyer.
+By the time the inspector readjusts to the disruptions, you can guess how many risks you have run into as a buyer.
 The agent at the manufacturing company is enough interruption already.

-As a buyer, you need to be keener on the earlier processes like product specifications and sample inspection as opposed to last minute inspection complications.
+As a buyer, you need to be keener on the earlier processes like product specifications and sample inspection as opposed to last-minute inspection complications.
 By the time it gets to inspection, it’s too late, and nothing much is doable.
-In case you want to remain within your time frame and end up with the perfect products, then you need to minimise real time inspection.
+In case you want to remain within your time frame and end up with the perfect products, then you need to minimize real-time inspection.
 It may sound unwelcome, but the result will justify the decision.

 3. Straining Your Agent

 The downside of strain is the decreased efficiency of the inspector.
-It may result in lower quality inspection which cannot be blamed on the inspector but rather on the buyer.
-You may need to let the inspection flow smoothly and in case photos and videos are sent to you appreciate the much that has been done and trust that the inspector will be your eyes and heart in the whole process.
+It may result in lower quality inspection, which cannot be blamed on the inspector but rather on the buyer.
+You may need to let the inspection flow smoothly, and in case photos and videos are sent to you, appreciate the much that has been done and trust that the inspector will be your eyes and heart in the whole process.

 4. Relationship with Inspector and Manufacturer

 It thus may lead to running risks of either interfering with your business links to the inspecting agency and manufacturer or lowering the quality of services you get.
-A warm relationship will always attract better service but once you get on the nerves of some people who may not necessarily show you but there will be consequences.
-Let the good relationship guide the inspection, and you will be happy with the results.
+A warm relationship will always attract better service, but once you get on the nerves of some people who may not necessarily show you, but there will be consequences.
+Let the excellent relationship guide the inspection, and you will be happy with the results.

 5. No Guarantee

-Real time inspection has no guarantees that the products will meet your demands.
+Real-time inspection has no guarantees that the products will meet your demands.
 Insisting on it may not change the outcome of the goods if there is no following of proper steps.
 There is a lot more that happens even beyond the inspection, and it will all depend on the inspector and the manufacturing staff.
-It is thus never a hundred percent sure that the real time images on WhatsApp and Wechat will change anything.
+It is thus never a hundred percent sure that the real-time images on WhatsApp and Wechat will change anything.

 6. Why Hire the Agent?

 Therefore, when you hire an inspection agency, let them do their work.
 Let them take away the hustle from you.
 In any case, they are more efficient than your virtual presence.
-When you opt for the agent, sit back, relax and let him or her ensure you get the best of what you need and in case the products don’t meet your demands, you will be in a position to back-trace the problem easily.
+When you opt for the agent, sit back, relax and let him or her ensure you get the best of what you need, and in case the products don’t meet your demands, you will be in a position to back-trace the problem quickly.
 At the end of the day, the services paid for must deliver value for money.

-It may feel like a nice idea, but in a real sense, it is not.
-With time, gaining more experience will enable you to realize it is better to let the inspector do their work and await results than interfering with real time inspection.
-The relationship you have and the seamlessness of the inspection may be interrupted by your demands during the real time inspection and lead to losses on your side.
+It may feel like an excellent idea, but in a real sense, it is not.
+With time, gaining more experience will enable you to realize it is better to let the inspector do their work and await results than interfering with the real-time inspection.
+The relationship you have and the seamlessness of the inspection may be interrupted by your demands during the real-time inspection and lead to losses on your side.